 After a suitable mourning period, her coronation took place over one year later on June 2, 1953.
 Over 8000 people attended the ceremony at Westminster Abbey and almost 3 million more lined the streets of London in celebration.
 Queen Elizabeth's coronation was the first ceremony to be televised, and was watched by another 20 million people all over the world.

 Queen Elizabeth II is the second monarch to celebrate her Diamond Jubilee; Queen Victoria was the first to do so in 1897.
-Elizabeth has lived longer than any other British monarch, and her reign is the second-longest in Commonwealth history, surpassed only by Queen Victoria’s sixty-three year reign.
+Elizabeth has lived longer than any other British monarch, and her reign is the longest in Commonwealth history, surpassing Queen Victoria’s sixty-three year reign in September 2015.

 The Queen first visited Canada as Princess Elizabeth in 1951.
 She made her first visit as Queen in 1957, when she and Prince Philip opened Canada’s twenty-third Parliament.
 Two years later, the couple completed an extensive tour of Canada in which they visited every province and territory.
 She visited Canada in 1977 to celebrate her Silver Jubilee, and again in 2002 for her Golden Jubilee.

 The Queen has been present for many momentous occasions in Canadian history.
 Such occasions include the opening of the St. Lawrence Seaway in 1959, Canada’s Centennial celebrations in 1967, the 1976 Montreal Olympics, and the signing of Trudeau’s Constitution Act in 1982.
 The Queen has made twenty-two official tours of Canada to date — more than any other Commonwealth nation.